📞 (480) 757-9989 · Mon–Fri 8am–6pm MST

 Arizona is home to 22 federally recognized tribes, covering more than a quarter of the state's land.
 Tribal law is a unique specialty involving the interplay between tribal, state, and federal jurisdiction.
 Tribal law attorneys handle Indian Child Welfare Act (ICWA) cases, tribal court litigation, gaming compacts, land disputes, and business matters involving tribal entities.

-Tribal Law Attorneys in Apache County
+Featured Tribal Law Attorneys in Apache County

 Common Tribal Law Cases